fastapi-users/fastapi-users/docs/migration/6x_to_7x.md

 * The deprecated dependencies to retrieve current user have been removed.
 Use the `current_user` factory instead. [[Documentation](https://fastapi-users.github.io/fastapi-users/usage/current-user/)]
 * When trying to authenticate a not verified user, a **status code 403** is raised instead of status code 401.
 Thanks @daanbeverdam 🎉 [[Documentation](https://fastapi-users.github.io/fastapi-users/usage/current-user/#current_user)]
+* Your `UserUpdate` model shouldn't inherit from the base `User` class.
+If you have custom fields, you should repeat them in this model. [[Documentation](https://fastapi-users.github.io/fastapi-users/configuration/model/#define-your-models)]

 ---